-The most recent set of household projections were published by Department for Communities and Local Government (DCLG) in July 201626.
+The most recent set of household projections were published by Department for Communities and Local Government (DCLG) in July 2016Sept 2018.
 These show that due to demographic changes households will increase at a marginally faster rate than population.
 Similar patterns of growth are shown as for population but again it should be noted that these projections do not take into account growth planned in existing Local Plans which may influence the scale and distribution of the growth in households.

-Table 4: Past and present household numbers with future household projections.
+Table 4: ONS 2016 household projections ousehold numbers with future household projections.
 Source: ONS